henningst/henningst.github.io/_drafts/atlastboard-on-azure-webapp.md

 Then open "Deployment credentials" and set a username and password.
 This will be the credentials you use when adding Azure as a remote to your local git repository.

-The next thing you need to do is to initialize the mydashboard directory as a git repository.
+The next thing you need to do is to initialize the mydashboard directory as a git repository by doing a ```git init```.

-First initialize a local git repository in your mydashboard directory by typing git init.
+--> fortsett her

 Initialized empty Git repository in /Users/henning/Projects/henningst-atlastest/mydashboard/.git/